github/docs/content/get-started/using-github/connecting-to-github.md

 You can perform the whole {% data variables.product.prodname_dotcom %} flow with any of the tools described here.
 Each tool includes access not only to Git commands for tracking the changes you've made, but also to {% data variables.product.prodname_dotcom %}-specific features, so you can create a pull request with your proposed changes from wherever you're working.

-For more information about how to authenticate to {% data variables.product.product_name %} with Each of these tools, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)."
+For more information about how to authenticate to {% data variables.product.product_name %} with each of these tools, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)."

 | Tool | Use case | Browser or desktop |
 | ---- | -------- | ------------------ |